jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 > "Not only do minorities prefer multiculturalism ([Ryan et al., 2007](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0085), [Verkuyten, 2006](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0105)), they benefit when others around them endorse multiculturalism ([Plaut et al., 2009](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0070))"^[8](https://doi.org/10.1016/j.jesp.2011.09.010)^

 3) **Work to create a safe environment**.
-Educate lab mentors about cultural sensitivity and micrograrresions.
+Educate lab mentors about cultural sensitivity and microaggressions.
 Highlight the importance of collaboration and create a [code of conduct](https://i-sight.com/resources/18-of-the-best-code-of-conduct-examples/) for the lab.

 4) **Role models** make career goals seem possible.
 Expose all mentees to a diverse range of role models through seminars, journal clubs, and participation in conferences.

 Computational biology papers with female authors are more likely to have a last author is also female.
-It is unclear if this is because women are more likely to hire other women and or if females are more likely to choose a lab with a female advisor ^[3](https://doi.org/10.1371/journal.pcbi.1005134)^.
+It is unclear if this is because women are more likely to hire other women and or if females are more likely to choose a lab with a female adviser^[3](https://doi.org/10.1371/journal.pcbi.1005134)^.

 Indeed, research of females and other underrepresented groups in STEM including students with disabilities and of certain racial and ethnic groups suggests that role models of underrepresented populations are particularly important for recruiting and keeping students interested in fields where they may feel like an outsider^[6](https://doi.org/10.1111/nyas.14470)^.
 One strategy to encourage students of underrepresented populations is to provide students with exposure to such role models through regular seminars where scientists who represent these populations are prominent^[9](https://doi.org/10.1641/B570705)^.